 Trina has a Master of Community Planning from the School of Design, Art, Architecture and Planning at the University of Cincinnati and a Bachelor of Science in Criminal Justice from UC.
 She is a Certified Project Manager and holds a black-belt in the Six Sigma Process.
 She served as a commissioner on the Colerain Township Zoning Commission in suburban Cincinnati for five years, and is currently a member of the Land Use Advisory Board.

-Chris has spent almost a decade as an urban planner with the Community Building Institute (CBI).
+Chris has spent a decade as an urban planner with the Community Building Institute (CBI).
 His professional experience covers a wide range of areas including program management, neighborhood planning and consulting, planning design and technical assistance, community organizing and asset-mapping, and geographic information systems.

-At CBI, his work has included project facilitation and technical support on numerous neighborhood plans.
-Currently Chris is the program manager for King Studios whose goal is to erect a memorial for King Records in the Cincinnati neighborhood of Evanston.
-In 2012 Chris’s paper entitled The Impact of Live Music Culture on Urban Quality of Life -whose topic deals with cultural inventory and asset-based planning in neighborhoods.
+Currently Chris is the program manager for King Studios whose goal is to promote legacy King Records in Cincinnati and the neighborhood of Evanston.
+In 2012 Chris published a paper entitled The Impact of Live Music Culture on Urban Quality of Life -whose topic deals with cultural inventory and asset-based planning in neighborhoods.
 The paper has been presented around the region and twice in Prague.

 Chris once was a consultant with the Short Vine Development Company and served as a volunteer consultant for the Cincinnati neighborhood of Northside (his place of residence since 2000) as they developed their land use plan between 2003-2006.

-Schadler has decades of experience in the Cincinnati music scene as a musician, observer, promoter, and rock ‘n roll industrialist.
+Schadler has decades of experience in the Cincinnati music scene as a musician, observer, fanatic, promoter, and rock ‘n roll industrialist.
 He spent 13 years building the Southgate House from a small neighborhood bar in Newport, KY to an internationally recognized and acclaimed music venue that hosted over 250 events in 2007.
 In that same year City Beat listed him among the Top 20 most influential people in Cincinnati’s arts and music community.
-In 2008 Schadler conspired with three of his friends to start MOTR PUB, a live music venue that was voted Best Rock Club by Cincinnati Magazine in 2012.
+In 2008 Schadler conspired with three of his friends to start MOTR PUB, a live music venue in Over-The-Rhine that was voted Best Rock Club by Cincinnati Magazine in 2012.
 This same crew opened the Woodward Theater in OTR in 2014.
-Chris is also the creator of the annual Northside Rock ‘N Roll Carnival, an event going on its 10th year which draws thousands of people into this dynamic neighborhood.
+Chris is also the creator of the annual Northside Rock ‘N Roll Carnival, an event going on its 11th year which draws thousands of people into this dynamic neighborhood.

 Chris has a Master of Community Planning from the School of Design, Art, Architecture and Planning at the University of Cincinnati; a Bachelor of Arts in Philosophy from Northern Kentucky University; and a bronze star for survival from Newport High’s School of Hard Knocks.